RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/manage_REC_credentials.md

 This procedure is only supported for operator versions 6.0.20-12 and above.
 {{</note>}}

 ## Retrieve the current username and password

-The credentials can be used to access the cluster UI or the API.
-Connectivity must be configured to the cluster pods using an appropriate service (or port forwarding).
+The credentials can be used to access the Redis Enterprise cluster UI or the API.
+Connectivity must be configured to the REC [pods](https://kubernetes.io/docs/concepts/workloads/pods/) using an appropriate service (or port forwarding).

 1. To inspect the random username and password created by the operator during creation, use the `kubectl get secret` command.